 It is also one of the most potent and effective medicinal herbs.
 Learn more about comfrey’s medicinal benefits in my article about how to make herbal salve.

 Comfrey is famous for harvesting nutrients from the soil and accumulating generous quantities of nitrogen, phosphorus, potassium, potash, and calcium.
-Some researchers disagree with these claims, while other practitioners have demonstrated its capacity for quick soil building.

 One thing everyone agrees on, however, is that comfrey is fast-growing and provides a lot of biomass for building soil quickly and feeding beneficial soil organisms.
 This reduces the need to purchase a lot of fancy and expensive amendments.